 Frog & TED was inspired by the title of a beloved children’s book.
-When my children were very young, the series Frog and Toad by Arnold Lobel were among their favorite books.
-In each story the two friends are faced with a simple dilemma which Frog approaches differently from Toad.
+The series Frog and Toad by Arnold Lobel were among my children’s favorites when they were very young.
+In each story two friends are faced with a simple dilemma which Frog approaches differently from Toad.
 Friendship triumphs as wise Frog eases uncertain Toad through his frustrations.
 These tales show the better side of human nature and encourage its readers to act on behalf of others.
 Toad is dependent on Frog’s friendship just as our now adult son is still dependent on others.

 What is the motivation for this guide ?

 Frog & Ted celebrates cultural diversity and neurodiversity.
 It aims to foster awareness and acceptance.
-Once in the United States, someone asked us incredulously “There is autism in France? ” We often hear similar questions about everything from European attitudes towards people who are differently-abled to how does my son handle jetlag with our frequent travel.
+In the United States, someone once asked us incredulously “There is autism in France? ” We often hear similar questions about everything from European attitudes towards people who are differently-abled to how does my son handle jetlag with our frequent travel.
 The first article Welcome to Holland in France is my personal perspective.
-Future articles will be specifically about cultural institutions making accommodations to include visitors of all abilities and our experience as we explore them.
+Articles are specifically about cultural institutions making accommodations to include visitors of all abilities and our experience as we explore them.
 Exposure to culture is a means towards social integration.
 The Arts allow everyone to see beyond their own limitations whatever those may be.

 What can you expect to find in Frog & TED?

-The articles in Frog & Ted highlight the “leaps” towards integrating people of different abilities in the city of light.
+Frog & Ted highlights the “leaps” towards including people of different abilities in the city of light.